How Long Does a Pink River Dolphin Live?

 Future Directionsand Conservation Implications

 From a conservation standpoint, the data gathered are already influencing policy discussions at both national and international levels.
-That said, in Brazil, the establishment of protected “critical habitat” zones along tributaries of the Madeira River was directly informed by studies that linked high dolphin mortality rates to illegal gold‑mining activities.
+In Brazil, the establishment of protected “critical habitat” zones along tributaries of the Madeira River was directly informed by studies that linked high dolphin mortality rates to illegal gold‑mining activities.
 Similarly, the Amazonian Indigenous Network has incorporated traditional ecological knowledge into community‑based monitoring programs, empowering local stewards to report illegal fishing gear and report stranding events promptly.

 A Holistic Outlook